A Radius of Robust Feasibility Approach to Directional Sensors in Uncertain Terrain: Proposed Methodology

 \section{Proposed Methodology}

-Inspired by Sung et al. \cite{sung2014voronoi}, this study utilizes Voronoi diagrams and direction-adjustable sensors to design an adaptive, distributed placement strategy that improves coverage in directional sensor networks.
-As outlined in Section~\ref{2.3}, a point is covered if it satisfies two conditions, which, in the robust case, are evaluated using the sensor’s robust location rather than nominal position.
-Consider the $j^{th}$ sensor $s_j\;,\; j = 1:m,$ be located at the nominal coordinates $(x_j,y_j)$, with an RRF $\rho_j,$ and oriented toward vertex $V=(a,b)$.
-The direction vector from $s_j$ to $V$ is given by $\vec{\mu} = (a-x_j,b-y_j)$.
-After normalization and scaling by the RRF, the robust location of sensor $s_j$ is given by $t_j=(x_j',y_j')$ such that
+We utilize Voronoi diagrams and direction-adjustable sensors to design an adaptive, distributed placement strategy that improves coverage in DSNs.
+As outlined in Section~\ref{2.3}, a point is covered if it satisfies two conditions, which are evaluated using the sensor’s robust location rather than its nominal ones.
+Consider the $i^{th}$ sensor $s_i;\; i = 1:m,$ be located at the nominal coordinates $(x_i^o,y_i^o)$, with an RRF $\rho_i,$ and oriented toward vertex $V=(a,b)$.
+The direction vector from $s_i$ to $V$ is given by $\vec{\mu} = (a-x_i,b-y_i)$.
+After normalization and scaling by the RRF, the robust location of sensor $s_i^o$ is given by $s_i^w=(x_i^w,y_i^w)$ such that